eemaanimran/IFCS-Junior-QE-Engineer-Quiz-Summative-2/README.md

 All tests passed successfully, demonstrating that the validation functions behaved as expected for both valid and invalid inputs.
 A screenshot of these unit tests passing in the terminal is shown below
 <img width="911" height="127" alt="image" src="https://github.com/user-attachments/assets/715cdbd6-89b6-42c4-bb8a-b4d7683ff951" />
 #####  Continuous Integration
-Continuous Integration (CI) was also implemented as part of the testing process for this Quiz application using Github Actions to automate execution of unit tests when changes were pushed to the repository.
+Continuous Integration (CI) was also implemented as part of the testing process for this Quiz application using GitHub Actions to automate execution of unit tests when changes were pushed to the repository.
 This approach can help identify any errors during early development, ensuring that validation works correctly even after pushing new code.
 The screenshot below shows CI passing for this GitHub repository, ensuring that validation is consistently working as intended.
 <img width="1358" height="342" alt="image" src="https://github.com/user-attachments/assets/e87c7569-d84c-4581-99df-a794e8ceb8c6" />

 ## User Documentation